Stranded: Alien Dawn: Development

 Stranded: Alien Dawn was developed by Bulgarian developer Haemimont Games, the developer behind the Tropico series and Surviving Mars.
 Frontier Foundry, the publishing arm of British developer Frontier Developments, first announced their partnership with Haemimont in December 2019.
 The game was officially revealed during Gamescom 2022 Opening Night Live.
 After entering early access in October 2022, Stranded: Alien Dawn was released in full on April 25, 2023, for Windows PC, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S.

 Reception

-The game received "generally positive reviews" upon release, according to review aggregator Metacritic.
+The game received "generally positive reviews" upon release, according to review aggregator platform Metacritic.

 Kim Armstrong from Rock, Paper, Shotgun compared the game to RimWorld, and described the experience as "incredibly refreshing".
 Christopher Livingston from PC Gamer, meanwhile, described the game as a "a survival colony builder that generates stories of triumph, disaster, and white-knuckle rescues".